moraesgp/imgur_folder2album/README.md

 # imgur_folder2album
 Imgur client that uploads images to imgur transforming directories (folders) in albums

-Depends on:
+## Depends on:

-Curl 7.35.0 or higher
+  * Curl 7.35.0 or higher
-FreeImage 3.15.4 or higher
+  * FreeImage 3.15.4 or higher

 On Ubuntu just run

     sudo apt-get install \
     	libcurl3 libcurl3-dbg libcurl3-gnutls libcurl4-gnutls-dev \
     	libfreeimage3 libfreeimage-dev libfreeimage3-dbg

+## Build

+just run

-then build using make
+    make

-to develop use make runme.
+to develop use

+    make runme

 It will create an executable binary called runme that contains gdb symbols to debug

+## Uploading images

 to upload images, organize them in a folder structure.
 The structure below will be used as an example.